All Episodes

 That was like 1959 or 61.

-Yeah, I just was reading the book about Ole Miss and integration in 1962, which in a lot of ways, Sam, that makes what happened in Little Rock pale in comparison because you had to send in uh massive amounts in the National Guard because there was a legitimate uh, I won't say revolution, but the students actually fought back in regards to the integration of the school.
+I just was reading a book about OMIS and integration in 1962, which in a lot of ways, Sam, that makes what happened in Little Rock pale in comparison because you had to send in massive amounts in the National Guard because there was a legitimate, I won't say revolution, but the students actually fought back in regards to the integration of the school.

-Well, I remember I remember the old people in my family, my my uh uncles and and my cousins of my grandmother commenting in 56.
+I remember the old people in my family, my uncles and my cousins of my grandmother commenting in 56.

 You know, I was like, I think I was nine years old.

-Uh and the American government did not send so much as one single bullet to help the Hungarians who were trying to free their country from the Soviet system and who actually expelled the Soviet troops with with the help of the Hungarian army that mutinied for about a week.
+And the American government did not send so much as one single bullet to help the Hungarians who were trying to free their country from the Soviet system and who actually expelled the Soviet troops with the help of the Hungarian army that mutinied for about a week.

 Hungary was a free country.